Last Christmas: Ashley Tisdale version

 "Last Christmas" was recorded in 2006 for Warner Bros.
 Records by Ashley Tisdale.
-The song was released to US radios on 11 November 2006 and as a digital download on 21 November 2006.
+The song was released to US radios on 11 November 2006 and as a download on 21 November 2006.
 This song was the first single released by Ashley Tisdale in her deal with Warner Bros.
 Records and became her official first holiday single.
 Tisdale performed the single in 2007 on Macy's Thanksgiving Day Parade and Christmas in Rockefeller Center, and in 2009 in the Citadel Outlets of Los Angeles, California.
 The song was one of the B-sides on the European CD singles of Tisdale's first single "Be Good to Me" and Tisdale's second single "He Said She Said", from the album Headstrong.
 The song has been included on several compilation albums, including Disney Channel Holiday and A Very Special Christmas 7.